 |Barista Mark is an artist/photographer too|

-The most expensive item sold for $200K - by Cindy Sherman.
-Add the 25%+ "buyer's premium" and sales tax and the final purchase price is substantially more than that friendly hammer tap suggests.
-Of course, if you're a Russian oligarch like the nationality of the company that owns the entire operation, it's all small rubles.
+The most expensive item - by Cindy Sherman - sold for $200K.
+Add the 25% "buyer's premium" and sales tax and the final purchase price is substantially more than that friendly hammer tap suggests.
+Of course, if you're like the Russian oligarch who owns the entire operation, those additional costs are all small rubles.

 De Pury himself was busy scribbling down lots of 0's and commas on a sheet of paper when Lisa and I plucked up courage to introduce ourselves and tell him how we'd studied the satirical Stephen Colbert portrait he'd auctioned a month earlier for charity.
 Read my essay on that here.
 What was his personal favorite today?

-"I liked the Hockney," he said, of the photo collage not featuring flowers or a pool, which sold for a staggering $108K from an estimate of $35-55K.
+"I liked the Hockney," he said, of the photo collage actually NOT featuring flowers or a pool, which sold for a staggering $108K from an estimate of $35-55K.
 Wall Street is clearly back up and running.